greatest-ape/aquatic/README.md

 ## Trivia

-The tracker is called aquatic because it thrives under a torrent of bits.
+The tracker is called aquatic because it thrives under a torrent of bits ;-)